mevid93/credex/README.md

 Simple password manager
 ---

-* File menu where user can close the application.
 * File option where user can create a new database.
 * File option where user can select existing database.
 * File option where user can close current selected database.